On the Relation of Characteristic Modes of Different Conducting Structures: Discussion

 \section{Discussion}

-Traditionally, CM have only been used to analyze the scattering of the structure whose scattering operator they diagonalize.
-However, the formalism proposed in this paper shows that CM are not limited to this case.
-CM can also be used to describe scattering of other objects whose surfaces are a subset of the structure that was used to define the CM, at least in the case of non-closed conducting structures which was investigated in this paper.
+Traditionally, CMs have only been used to analyze the scattering of the structure whose scattering operator they diagonalize.
+However, the formalism proposed in this paper shows that CMs are not limited to this case.
+CMs can also be used to describe scattering of other objects whose surfaces are a subset of the structure that was used to define the CMs, at least in the case of non-closed conducting structures which was investigated in this paper.
 This enables the analysis of geometrical changes of scattering objects in a common CM basis, as it was seen in the examples in this paper.

-Before this contribution, spherical wave functions \cite{hansen_spherical_1988} were often used to describe scattering of different objects in a common basis \cite{rubio_efficient_2003,rubio_generalized-scattering-matrix_2005}.
-However, spherical wave functions are by their definition only suitable to be used in free-space, which means that they can not be used to describe scenarios with other background media such as the grounded dielectric slab in the second example.
+Before this contribution, spherical wave functions \cite{hansen_spherical_1988} were often used to describe scattering of different objects in a common basis \cite{wasylkiwskyj_scattering_1970,rubio_generalized-scattering-matrix_2005,izquierdo_spherical-waves-based_2012,berkelmann_antenna_2022,jesus_rubio_analysis_2022}.
+However, spherical wave functions are by their definition only suitable to be used in free-space, which means that they can not be used to describe scenarios with other background media such as the grounded dielectric slab in the third example.
 Furthermore, they contain a lot of basis functions that do not interact with planar structures, making them an inefficient representation in terms of the number of coefficients to store.
-Finally, it should be noted that the use of spherical wave functions actually constitutes a special case of the proposed theory, since spherical wave functions are the CM of a sphere in free-space.
+Finally, it should be noted that the use of spherical wave functions actually constitutes a special case of the proposed theory, since spherical wave functions are the CMs of a sphere in free-space.

-Furthermore, it should be noted that in this paper we have focused on the strict case that the proposed method only converges if the surface of the scattering object is a subset of the surface used to define the CM.
+Furthermore, it should be noted that in this paper we have focused on the strict case that the proposed method only converges if the surface of the scattering object is a subset of the surface used to define the CMs.
 However, during the development of the paper, we have also found that the model can provide a good approximation even if this condition is violated only to a certain degree.
 Still, since this is outside of the scope of this paper, we have not investigated in which cases and to what extend this approximation is accurate.